 *This post is written for entertainment and informational purposes only and should not be considered a substitute for professional medical advice, diagnosis or treatment.
 I am not a doctor, blah blah blah.

-Even before my acne-prone skin and eczema, one of the first things that improved when I put myself my “Skintervention plan” was those annoying patches of Keratosis Pilaris on the backs of my arms.
+Even before my acne-prone skin and eczema, one of the first things that improved when I put myself on a comprehensive skin-healing plan (find more info here) were those annoying patches of Keratosis Pilaris on the backs of my arms.

 These bumps are caused by dis-functional keratinization.
 All this means is that skin cells are multiplying faster than they’re shedding, or they’re not shedding properly.